Web Scraping With jQuery: A Complete Tutorial

 <head>

-Extract the desired HTML element in jQuery with find()
+Extract the Desired HTML Element in jQuery With find()

 Now, let's retrieve the info associated with every product.
 Right-click on a product HTML element.
 Then, open the DevTools window by selecting the "Inspect" option.
 That's what you should get:

-is the CSS selector that identifies the product elements.
+.
 You can retrieve the list of these HTML elements with find()

 as follows: